ChristianSchueler/karl-isis-the-25001/README.md

 npm run start
 ```

 To start the web server.
-Browse to http://localhost:5000 to enable face tracking using the web cam.
+Browse to http://localhost:5000 to show the UI

 Or use
 ```